JaceDeane/pokeRGBplus/TO DO.md

 MAPS:

+	Viridian Forest:
+	- Add Hidden items to Viridian Forest
+	- Update the encounters*

+	Pewter City:
+	- Update Pewter Gym trainers' dialogue & VS teams
+	- Add the museum back (Display fossils picture)
+		- Map and events
+	- Update Pewter's PokeCenter & NPC homes
+	- Pewter Gym: Update text
+	- Add the guy who stops you before beating Brock

 - (!)
 Set proper wild encounter data (!)
 	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)

 - `get dirfacing_UP` in front of Viridian Gym's door, so that you can walk left to right without interruption

-- Add and connect Viridian Forest to Route 2

-	- Add NPCs, hidden items and signposts to Viridian Forest

-	- Update the encounters*

-- All of Pewter City onwards

-	- Update Pewter Gym trainers' dialogue & VS teams

-	- Add the museum back (Display fossils picture)

-	- Update Pewter's PokeCenter & NPC homes

-	- Pewter Gym

-- Include and check all hidden items from R/B exist and are in the right place
+- (!)
+Include and check all hidden items from R/B exist and are in the right place

-- Magikarp Salesman event
+- Magikarp Salesman event in the Mount Moon Pokemon Center

 - Route 3 & Route 4 events/Trainers, etc.